 The sport is relatively underground in Tasmania so organised gear rental and guided tours are as far as I know, unavailable.
 If you get stuck, I'd contact the Tasmanian Canoe Club (http://www.tcc.canoe.org.au/) up north, or the Derwent Canoe Club (www.derwent.canoe.org.au/) if you're in the south.

 Best time of year is unfortunately during colder months (say July - Nov).
-Having said that, you can get boating in year round in all but the driest summer periods. over 7 years ago
+Having said that, you can get boating in year round in all but the driest summer periods. almost 8 years ago